zanitech/tcmb-client/README.md

 # tcmb-client

-Software development kit that connects central bank (TCMB) and provides TCMB related data.
+Java sdk that connects central bank (TCMB) and provides TCMB related data.

 To use it (not ready yet) as a maven dependency, add the following;